Species (including subspecies, varieties and populations) and ecological communities are assigned to provincial lists

 Species that no longer exist.
 This status is only assigned if the Global Conservation Status rank is GX.

-any indigenous species or subspecies that have, or are candidates
+any native species or ecological communities that have, or are candidates

 for, Extirpated, Endangered, or Threatened status in British Columbia.

-Extirpated taxa no longer exist in the wild in British Columbia,
+Extirpated species no longer exist in the wild in British Columbia,

 but do occur elsewhere.
-Endangered taxa are facing imminent extirpation
+Endangered species and ecological communities are facing imminent extirpation

 or extinction.
-Threatened taxa are likely to become endangered if
+Threatened species and ecological communities are likely to become endangered if

 limiting factors are not reversed.
-Not all Red-listed taxa will
+Not all Red-listed species or ecological communities will

 necessarily become formally designated.
-Placing taxa on these lists
+Placing species or ecological communities on these lists

 flags them as being at risk and requiring investigation.

-Includes any indigenous species or subspecies considered to be of
+Includes any native species or ecological community considered to be of

 Special Concern (formerly Vulnerable) in British Columbia.
-Taxa
+Species or ecological communities

 of Special Concern have characteristics that make them particularly